Haishi2016/bacon-net/README.md

 # create a network from the bacon-net network family
 net = poly2()

-# optionally, use dataCreator to generate 3 1-dimension arrays: input 1, input 2, output
+# optionally, use dataCreator to generate 3 1-dimension arrays: input a, input b, output (y)
+# set singleVariable flag if only a single variable (a) is used
 a, b, y = dataCreator.create(1000, 1, lambda a, b: math.pi * a * a, singleVariable=True)

 # train the network